 Sequels are stories that might happen after the adventure or as a result of the adventure.
 Sequels may be adventures that feature the same gamemaster characters or include a magical item discovered in the first adventure.
 Sequels help create a sense of continuity in a campaign.

-See pp. 15-17 of the Gamemastering Earthdawn book in the Earthdawn Gamemaster Pack for more information about creating Earthdawn campaigns and maintaining campaign continuity.
+See the Adventures and Campaigns chapter, starting on p.
+99 of the Gamemaster's Guide, for more information about creating Earthdawn campaigns and maintaining campaign continuity.

-ANAR?'S SERPENT
+ANARO'S SERPENT